yuheey3/RandomChooser/README.md

 # RandomChooser

 Random Chooser App

+This app helps people to choose something.

-User can choose 2 to 5 option
+2 to 5 options are available.

 ## Screenshots